Developer Guide

 Furthermore, we have adhered a similar design to the task’s operations (Using of Command, Parser classes) to maintain code consistency.

-Add link to tasks (link meeting
+Add link to tasks (link meeting and link doc) feature

 Parser: